Chemistry at Messiah College

 - Take exciting and challenging courses in general, organic, inorganic, and physical chemistry as well as chemical analysis.

-- Research green chemistry, natural products chemistry, materials synthesis, mineral synthesis and phytoremediation.
+- Research green chemistry, protein design, natural products chemistry, liquid crystal chemistry, materials synthesis and phytoremediation.

 - Gain direct experience